jrawbits/VE-Installer/ReadMe.md

 * Clone [VE-Installer][VEInstaller] and [VisionEval-dev][VE-dev]
     * As of this writing, you want the "development" branch
-    * Configuration will be simplest if VE-Installer and VisionEval-dev are subdirectories of the same directory
+    * Configuration will be simplest if VE-Installer and VisionEval-dev are subdirectories of the same parent directory
-* Configure Git for Windows `bash` shell (instructions later on)
+* Configure Git for Windows `bash` shell
     * Add RTools to the Windows PATH
     * Set up `bash` so you can easily get to the VE-Installer/build folder
-    * Set up any SSH keys or other credentials you may need for Github
+    * Set up any SSH keys or other credentials you may need for Github access
 * Edit the VE-Installer/config/VE-config.yml file so it points at your VisionEval-dev
     * ve.root : full path in which to look for VisionEval itself (defaults to "../VisionEval.dev" (".." relative to home of VE-Installer)
-    * ve.output : Path in which to create gigabytes of output files (in subdirectories named after the version of R you used to build them, e.g. 3.5.3). "../VE-Built" will create a new directory adjacent to VE-Installer.
+    * ve.output : Path in which to create gigabytes of output files (in subdirectories named after the version of R you used to build them, e.g. 3.5.3). "../VE-Built" will create a new directory adjacent to VE-Installer (and make a subfolder called "3.5.3" to hold the built files if you choose VE_R_VERSION=3.5.3).
-* Open Git for Windows Bash window
+* Run the build from a Git for Windows Bash window
-    * Do the setup called for above, if you haven't already
+    * Open a bash window
     * Change to the VE-Installer root folder
         * cd /path/to/VE-Installer
     * Run these commands from the Bash command prompt
-        * Build the runtime: `bash build-VE.sh 3.5.3` (defaults to 3.5.3)
+        * Build the runtime: `bash build-VE.sh 3.5.2` (defaults to 3.5.3)
         * Build an installer: `bash build-VE-sh 3.5.3 installer
     * If you have the VE-Installer native version of R installed (currently 3.5.3), you can just run `bash build-VE.sh`, or even just `make` to assemble a runtime.
-* Once complete, you can run VisionEval.bat in ve.output/3.x.x/runtime
+* Once complete, you can run VisionEval.bat in ve.output/3.x.x/runtime in order to start R and load VisionEval.
-    * ve.output is whatever you set it to in VE-Config.yml
+    * ve.output is whatever you set it to in VE-Config.yml (see above)
     * If you built an installer, you'll find it in a zip file in the root of the build (ve.output/3.x.x).
 * To launch VisionEval, just double-click VisionEval.bat (on Windows)